vmteja/CNNTensorflow/README.md

 # CNNTensorflow
  implement a convolutional neural network program in TensorFlow capable of learning the zener card images

-Your neural net training program will be run from the command line with a line like:
+neural net training program can be run from the command line with a line like:

 python conv_train.py cost network_description epsilon max_updates class_letter model_file_name train_folder_name